AWS Tools

 awsCredentialsFromEnvironment [ --profile profileName ] [ --force ] [ --help ]

+Write the credentials to the AWS credentials file.
 If the AWS credentials file is not found, returns exit code 1 and outputs nothing.
 If the AWS credentials file is incomplete, returns exit code 1 and outputs nothing.

 Arguments

 --profile profileName- String.
 Optional.
 The credentials profile to write (default value isdefault)--force- Flag.
 Optional.
-Write the credentials file even if the profile already exists--help- Optional.
-Flag.
+Write the credentials file even if the profile already exists--help- Flag.
+Optional.
 Display this help.

 Return codes